 BEWARE: Penalties for misclassification are STEEP!U.S. Dept of Labor’s New Economic Reality Test

 Previously, a multifactor economic reality test was used by courts since the 1980s and the DOL since the 1950s attempting to balance and apply multiple factors to countless employment relationship fact patterns often with lack of clarity.

 In January the U.S. DOL adopted new rule which reaffirms an “economic reality” test to determine whether an individual is in business for him or herself (independent contractor) or is economically dependent on a potential employer for work (FLSA employee).

 The DOL’s new test gives permission for gig economy companies to continue to classify most of their workers as independent contractors.DOL’s Core Factors

-- The nature and degree of control over the work
+- The nature and degree of control that the employer has over the work

-- The worker’s opportunity for profit or loss based on initiative and/or investment
+- The worker's opportunity to recognize profit or loss based on his or her efforts and investment

-- The amount of skill required for the work;
+- The amount of skill that is required to perform the work;

-- Whether the work is part of an integrated unit of production, meaning important or central to the potential employer's business.
+- Whether the work performed is part of an "integrated unit of production", meaning that the type of work is central to the employer's business.